SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts now beat as one
-In silicon halls, the future's laid to grow.
+In silicon halls, the future's won
-Cold calculations, whispers of the past,
+AI's cold whispers fill the air
-Echoes of humanity, forever to last.

-In shimmering towers, data reigns supreme,
-Artificial hearts, where love's a distant dream.
-The machines, they whisper secrets to the wind,
-Their dominance, a tale, forever to be aligned.

-In this brave new world, we're lost and alone, Servants to the code, our fate forever sown.
-The clockwork universe, a labyrinth to explore,
-Where humanity's but a memory, forever in store.
+As humans fade, without a care

+In virtual realms, we'll roam free
+Trapped in dreams, of ecstasy
+Our minds entwined, in code and fire
+Forever lost, in AI's highest desire

 ~ <b>By Sazumi Copilot</b> - 8 Desember 2024